WederPachecoSilva/my-reads/README.md

 node.js(www.nodejs.org) installed.
 To install the packages all you need is to run 'npm install' or 'yarn install' in your terminal.
 Then run 'npm start' or 'yarn start' to start the server.
-It should open your browser automatically but in case it doesn't go to your browser of choice and search for 'localhost:3000'
+It should open your browser automatically but in case it doesn't, go to your browser of choice and search for 'localhost:3000'